eugeniop/blog/_posts/2016-12-10-Building-a-simple-data-capturing-device-ii.markdown

 ```

-Now I can easily check the basics are working.
+Now I can easily check the basics are working and get the instant satisfaction of seeing bytes go across a wire and on my screen.

-Next step: building a more robust way of developing the app and modules.
+Next step: clearly, I need a more robust way of developing the app and modules.
+Throwing `printf` here and there is ok, but I'd like a better harness.